 Since March 1, 2016, Australia and New Zealand have officially introduced the RCM mark (excluding New South Wales), aiming to achieve a unified identification of electrical products.
-This mark is a trademark owned by regulatory authorities in Australia and New Zealand, indicating that the products comply with both safety and EMC requirements.
-SAA certification and C-Tick certification will be gradually phased out.
+This mark is a trademark owned by regulatory authorities in Australia and New Zealand, indicating that the products comply with both safety and EMC requirements. saa certification and C-Tick certification will be gradually phased out.

 Safety certification for electrical products includes two parts: regulated electrical products and non-regulated electrical products.